GeneZC/Chinese-NER/README.md

 - Dataset split: SAME as baseline

 - Structure
-  > - with pretrained GloVe embedding for characterss
+  > - with pretrained GloVe embedding for words
   > - use a layer of CNN to capture the features of characters projected by embedding
   > - Bi-LSTM
   > - CRF loss layer